Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 With this, we get:

+This section describes the implementation of a side menu using ListView, which represents an older approach.
+For new applications, it is strongly recommended to use RecyclerView for greater flexibility and performance.
 In this first entry we will see how to create a basic side menu in Android:

-1. Creando el Drawer Layout
+1. Creating the Drawer Layout

 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"